lnnrtwttkhn/ddlitlab-screencasts/README.md

 ## Screecasts

+Screencasts were recorded with size 1260 x 100 on macOS using the [Screenshot toolbar](https://support.apple.com/en-us/102618).

 - Screencast of the "Version Control Book"
 - Screencast of the exercises in the "Version Control Book"
 - Screencast of the Version Control Course website